Virtual cycles of gauged Witten equation: Definition of the Correlation Function

 \begin{rem} There have been various choices made in the construction of the good virtual orbifold atlas.
 We have to prove that the virtual count is independent of these choices.
-The two major choices are: the basic charts $K_{a_i}$ whose footprints cover the moduli space; the various shrinkings we made in order to achieve a good virtual orbifold atlas.
+The two major choices are: the finite many charts $C_{{\bm u}_i}$ centered at $[{\bm u}_i]\in {\mc M}$ whose footprints cover ${\mc M}$; the various shrinkings we made in order to achieve a good virtual orbifold atlas.
 The independence from the second set of choices can be proved in an abstract setting.
-On the other hand, if we have two collections of basic charts $\{ K_{a_i}\}$ and $\{ K_{b_j}\}$, then one can construct a virtual orbifold atlas with boundary on the product ${\mc M}_{\bm P}(B) \times [0, 1]$, such that the two boundary components have the corresponding virtual orbifold atlases constructed out of these two collection of basic charts.
+On the other hand, if we have two collections of charts $\{ C_{{\bm u}_i} \}$ and $\{ C_{{\bm u}_i'} \}$, then one can construct a virtual orbifold atlas with boundary on the product ${\mc M} \times [0, 1]$, such that the two boundary components have the corresponding virtual orbifold atlases constructed out of these two collection of basic charts.
 Using this cobordism one can prove that the virtual count is well-defined. \end{rem}